 Lesley Watt, Dip Couns, MBACP (Accred)

 Hello I am Lesley Watt.
 Due to the current situation I am now able to offer online video counselling and/or telephone counselling.
-I am a BACP (British Association of Counselling and Psychotherapy).
+I am a BACP (British Association of Counselling and Psychotherapy) Accredited Counsellor.
 I offer an integrated approach to counselling which combines Person Centred, Cognitive Behavioural Therapy (CBT) and Psychodynamic therapies.
 I work with adults and young people aged 16 years plus.
 Counselling provides an opportunity for you to talk in a way which explores what is going on in your life and helps you to work towards change.

-Ethics and Regulating Governing Body - I am a registered member of the BACP (British Association of Counselling and Psychotherapy) which is the UK regulating governing body for safe practice.
+Ethics and Regulating Governing Body - I am an Accredited member of the BACP (British Association of Counselling and Psychotherapy) which is the UK regulating governing body for safe practice.
 I adhere to their Ethical Framework for Good Practice in Counselling and Psychotherapy.

 Training, qualifications & experience